davidwrede/chef-web-docs-1/includes_server_services/includes_server_services_postgresql.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
+.. tag server_services_postgresql

-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+The **postgresql** service is used to store node, object, and user data.

-The |service postgresql| service is used to store node, object, and user data.
+.. end_tag